orionrobots/orionrobots.github.io/content/2024/11/24-making-particle-systems-for-fun-and-robotics/24-making-particle-systems-for-fun-and-robotics.md

 Over the coming for posts, we can explore what other ways we can use particle systems, some variations on this theme, and some quite different.

-I've built this inspired by the Kingston University Coder Dojo where I mentor python, and will have other particle systems inspired by research I've done for my books.
+I've built this inspired by the Kingston University Coder Dojo where I mentor Python, and will have other particle systems inspired by research I've done for my books.